 So maybe we had been out in left field ever since PoA, and James didn’t know about the trick because Sirius never said anything about it to anyone.
 James was waiting in the forest in stag form, dawdling about, keeping the entrance in sight, waiting for the others.
 He knew nothing about the plot until Snape actually showed up.
 He saw Snape approach the Willow and did nothing, figuring the tree could take care of itself.
 He may even have retreated farther into the forest to seem more in character as a stag.

 But when he saw Snape actually immobilize the tree and get into the tunnel, he had to transform back into human form to intervene.
 Indeed, once he followed Snape in and yelled “Stop!”
 Snape would have scrambled farther in, and James had to chase him.
 He didn’t catch him until they were nearly at the shack itself.
-James might not have learned about the whole stunt until later.
+James might not have learned about the rest of the stunt until later.

 Which means that the situation in that tunnel was extremely dangerous.
 James couldn’t transform in the tunnel.
 There isn’t room.
 He had to remain human to get Snape out of there.
 While Remus was the perfect size to run down that tunnel like the Hogwarts Express if Sirius couldn’t hold him back.

 And whatever Sirius’s intentions were for Snape, he had to keep Remus from getting into the tunnel in order to protect James.
 And as a rat, Peter wouldn’t have been a lot of help.
 And no one could fault Peter for staying in rat form under those conditions.

 As to the possibility of Snape catching sight of the dog as well as the wolf, I’m really not at all sure he would have.
 The windows were probably boarded then, too, so the moonlight wasn’t streaming in, and no one was in human form to be performing Lumos but Snape himself, and possibly James, and they were both out in the tunnel, on the other side of the “small opening”.